 The National Arboretum Canberra offers a range of visitor experiences, including self-guided walking tours, free guided walking tours, school group tours and activities as well as guided bus tours (fee applies, visitor supplied bus).
-Map of the Arboretum (PDF 1.2 MB).
+Map of the Arboretum (PDF 3.7 MB).

 Tours for all ages and abilities are available, whether on your own or in a group.
-Bookings are recommended for free guided tours; bookings are required for paid tours

-Walking trails start near the Village Centre and wind through the forests of rare and endangered trees to points of interest at the Arboretum, including Dairy Farmers Hill and the Nest III sculpture, the Southern Tablelands Ecosystems Park (STEP), the Wide Brown Land sculpture, the Himalayan cedar forest and the Cork oak forest
+Walking trails start near the Village Centre and wind through the forests of rare and endangered trees to points of interest at the Arboretum, including Dairy Farmers Hill and the Nest III sculpture, the Southern Tablelands Ecosystems Park (STEP), the Wide Brown Land sculpture, the Himalayan cedar forest and the Cork oak forest.

-Short introductory talks at the Village Centre
+Short introductory talk at the Village Centre

 Enjoy a free introductory talk about the Arboretum.

-Tours depart regularly between 10am - 3pm.
+Tours depart on the hour between 10am - 3pm.

 Discover some of the Arboretum's forests with a friendly and knowledgeable guide.
 Learn about the trees and their stories.

 Free activity.
 No bookings required.

 December, January & February walks depart at 10am